ikkez/F3-Sugar/Cortex/readme.md

   - custom setter and getter preprocessors for all fields
   - default values and nullable fields for NoSQL

 With Cortex you can create generic apps, that work with any DB of the users choice, no matter if it's Postgre, MongoDB or even none.
 You can also mash-up multiple engines, use them simultaneous or link models of different DB engines together.

+It's great for fast and easy data abstraction and offers a bunch of useful filter possibilities.

 ---